 Superior Courts of Chancery were created in 1802 to expedite the hearing of chancery cases, which had previously been heard in the High Court of Chancery at Richmond.
 Superior Courts were established in three districts and are sometimes referred to as "District Courts of Chancery".
 The number of Superior Court districts was increased to six in 1812, to eight in 1813/1814 and to nine late in 1814.
 The Spotsylvania District for the Superior Court of Chancery, established in 1814, included Caroline, Culpeper, Fauquier, Fairfax, Lancaster, Northumberland, Madison, King George, Orange, Prince William, Richmond, Spotsylvania, Stafford, Essex and Westmoreland Counties and the Town of Fredericksburg.1

-- Records for Spotsylvania Superior Court of Chancery are located in Fredericksburg because the court sat in the Fredericksburg courthouse, not in the Spotsylvania County courthouse.
-Consequently, this Court is often referred to as the Fredericksburg Superior Court of Chancery.
+- Records for Spotsylvania Superior Court of Chancery are located in Fredericksburg because the court sat in the Fredericksburg Court House, not in the Spotsylvania County Court House.
+Consequently, this Court was often referred to as the Fredericksburg Superior Court of Chancery.

 Circuit Superior Court of Law and Chancery for Spotsylvania County (1831-1851)